SGDInstitute/apollo/content/collections/pages/sgdinstitute/transgender-justice.md

         content:
           -
             type: text
-            text: 'From the Illustrious Southside of Chicago and Grandchild of the incomparable Gracie Lee Fowler, Romeo Jackson (they/them) is a first generation Black college graduate, queer, non-binary femme scholar.
+            text: 'From the illustrious southside of Chicago and grandchild of the incomparable Gracie Lee Fowler, Romeo Jackson (they/them) is a first generation Black college graduate, queer, non-binary femme scholar.
 Romeo is also a descendent of the estimated 11 million Black Africans who were kidnapped and held in captivity which resulted in their enslavement.
 They are a feminist dedicated to intersectional justice and cross movement building.
 Currently, Romeo is the political education coordinator for BYP100.
 Their research, writing, and practice explores  race/ism, anti-Blackness, and settler colonialism within a higher education context with an emphasis on the experiences of queer and trans students of color.
-Romeo is committed to uplifting and empowering queer and trans people of color through a black queer feminist lens.
+Romeo is committed to uplifting and empowering queer and trans people of color through a Black queer feminist lens.
 Grounded and guided by the ancestral power that transcends the grave Romeo thanks Gracie Lee Fowler and Audre Lorde for keeping them committed to their whole-self and making sure they are not tokenized for their identities in a world committed to stealing their knowledge and essence for the advancement of white supremacy.'
     type: content
     enabled: true
   -